Note that webinar registrations are separate from the Spring meeting registration. Click individual descriptions below for webinar registration.

 Samuel Howes, Maine State Archives

-A grant from the National Endowment for the Humanities sparked archives staff at GBH to reexamine and rework their descriptive metadata standards to be more inclusive and responsive to marginalized voices.
-The Digital Infrastructure and Capacity Building Challenge Grant consists of three activities: the further development and implementation of an internal, open-source digital access system; the improvement of Open Vault, the public access website for Media Library and Archives materials; and digital conversion of the most at-risk materials in the WGBH collection.
-A flexible standard for metadata that can respond to criticism would be vital to their work on both internal and external access systems, so creating a new list of terms became part of the project.
-In this session, GBH staff will share their work creating more flexible systems of categorization while cautioning that categorizing itself can function as a tool of oppression.
-Joining the needs of the archive with the needs of marginalized communities is one way to ensure the archive does not become a tool of imperialism.
+Events of last summer, and the ongoing efforts at GBH to be more inclusive, sparked archives staff at GBH to reexamine and rework their descriptive metadata standards to be more inclusive and responsive to marginalized voices.
+A standard for metadata that can be more flexible to change with social awareness and changing social values is vital to work on both internal and external access systems.
+This session will discuss creating a new list of terms that is more reflective and inclusive.
+GBH staff will share their work creating more flexible systems of categorization while cautioning that categorizing can itself perpetuate oppression if not handled properly.
+Joining the needs of the archive with the needs of marginalized communities is one way to ensure the archive is able to assess the impact of its legacy and advance and uphold its values for equity and inclusion.

 Raananah Sarid-Segal, GBH Media Library and Archives